Get started guide for Jira administrator

 Jigit Configuration

-To start the Jigit plugin configuration for integration with GitHub, GitLab, Gerrit platformsusing multiple ways - Access tokens, OAuth apps, Basic Auth, etc.
+You can start the Jigit plugin configuration for integration with GitHub, GitLab, Azure DevOps and Gerrit platforms in multiple ways - Access tokens, OAuth apps, Basic Auth, etc.

 How to generate Personal Access Token in GitHub?